GETTING AROUND SWITZERLAND

-The magical jade green waters of the Verzasca river are next level!
-This place is a fairytale and by far my favourite spot I’ve been to this summer.
-I spent hours in Lavertezzo where the river flows beneath a double arched bridge made from stone, polishing the rocks as it flows down the valley.
+The magical jade-green waters of the Verzasca river are next level!
+This place is a fairytale and by far my favorite spot I’ve been to this summer.
+I spent hours in Lavertezzo where the river flows beneath a double-arched bridge made from stone, polishing the rocks as it flows down the valley.

 CONTINUING ON TO ST. MORITZ, SWITZERLAND

 My journey continued east towards St. Moritz, constantly stopping to photograph the wonderful landscapes.
-The main highway winds through deep valleys where the melting glaciers form scenic waterfalls.
-I am in disbelief of how ridiculously beautiful Switzerland is!
+The main highway winds through deep valleys where the melting glaciers from scenic waterfalls.
+I am in disbelief at how ridiculously beautiful Switzerland is!

 I decided to stop in a small town, not too far from Savognin, for the night and found a really unique caravan park.
 The property has container homes to rent or powered sites for camper vans.
 The gentleman who owns the park was kind enough to let me sleep in his house when he saw that I was sleeping in the back of the rental car hahaha!
 It makes me smile knowing that there are some really kind and caring people out there, willing to help out a stranger.